damiendevienne/lifemap-wikidata/README.md

 ## How to tar all the images:

-The is to many images to use the wildcard * for selecting images
+There is to many images to use the wildcard * for selecting images

     grep "\"name\""   split_*.json  | awk '{print $3}'|cut -f1 -d","|sed -e "s/^\"//" |sed -e "s/\"$//" > List_images
     tar -cf ../new_tar/eukar_image.tar  -T List_images